-The items listed on this page are the central articles in this blook on Conversational Leadership.
-They form gateways into the site other than from the home page.
+The items listed on this page are the core articles of this blook on Conversational Leadership.
+In addition to the home page, they serve as entry points to the site.

 There are several ways in which you may start to read this blook.